Vodafone and Liberty face battle for Kabel Deutschland

 For Vodafone, synergies would be 16 euros per Kabel Deutschland share, stemming from moving its broadband customers in the Kabel Deutschland area onto the cable infrastructure.

-“Other benefits which are harder to quantify are the potential for cross selling services and the defense of its mobile business against the possibility of a strengthened MVNO (mobile virtual network operator) offer from Kabel Deutschland,” he said.
+“Other benefits which are harder to quantify are the potential for cross selling services and the defence of its mobile business against the possibility of a strengthened MVNO offer from Kabel Deutschland,” he said.

 Vodafone, Liberty Global and Kabel Deutschland declined to comment on Wednesday.